Classes and SeminarsModern Herbal MedicineAbout UsContact UsJoin Us

 • They have at least 10 years clinical experience.
 Most of them have more than 20 years of experiences.

-• They are all registered as doctors of Chinese Medicine and acupuncture in Ontario, Canada.
+• They are all registered as Practitioners of Chinese Medicine and acupuncture in Ontario, Canada.

-Other than our full-time practitioners, we regularly invite famous Chinese Medicine doctors, scholars and professors from China to conduct training and meeting with our practitioners.
+Other than our full-time practitioners, we regularly invite famous Chinese Medicine Practitioners, scholars and professors from China to conduct training and meeting with our practitioners.

 The following is the introduction of our Chinese Medicine practitioners: